|

 models in production, by the way — not about creating the model in the

+first place.
 Google also notes that while most architects optimize their chips for convolutional neural networks

 (a specific type of neural network that works well for image